-- To consult with the President of the College and/or the PBC for the purpose of providing general support and assistance in planning; and specifically to recommend priorities in the preparation of the annual budget of the College.
+- To consult with the President of the University and/or the PBC for the purpose of providing general support and assistance in planning; and specifically to recommend priorities in the preparation of the annual budget of the University.

 The FAC meets with the President and, at the President’s discretion, with the Provost when appropriate but at least once each semester.
 Additional meetings may be scheduled as the President and the FAC deem appropriate.
 The FAC advises the President or, at the President’s discretion, the Provost in setting agendas for full faculty meetings.